sakkshm26/doc24-7/README.md

  1.  include Backened and api to make calls live
  2. Add reach
  3.  opening our stores at diff areas of country so our delivery of medicines reach to everyone.
+ 4.  by including Blockchain technology to keep the data safe and maintain privacy of our users.

 ## Made With ❤️ by our hack2dev Team.